TomiWang/Quantum-Cryogenics-and-the-Search-for-Dark-Matter/README.md

 Quantum Cryogenics and the Search for Dark Matter

-Higher level introduction found in "Theoretical Concepts, Practical Challenges, and Experimental Methods" Branch
+Higher level introduction found in "Theoretical Concepts, Practical Challenges, and Experimental Methods" branch

 Introduction:
 Cryogenics, a topic in physics that studies what happens to things (e.g. materials and their properties) when the environment is at very low temperatures.
 Typically below -150C or -238F.